mhmanek/hgp-codes/README.md

-This repository reproduces a few claims from the paper "Constant-Overhead Fault-Tolerant Quantum Computation with Reconfigurable Atom Arrays" by Qian Xu, Juan Pablo Bonilla Ataides and others.
+This repository reproduces a the HGP codes from the paper "Constant-Overhead Fault-Tolerant Quantum Computation with Reconfigurable Atom Arrays" by Qian Xu, Juan Pablo Bonilla Ataides and others.

-# My Reproduction of the Paper's HGP Codes
+# Procedure

+I ran a search for sampling 1000 different (3,4)-regular "seed" classical matrices with Tanner graph girth ≥ 6.
+From the resulting set, I maximized seed distance and broke ties based on maximum spectral gap.
+This is exactly the seed-search procedure described in the paper's methods section.
+I then took the hypergraph product of the resulting matrix with itself.
+The resulting code parameters are given below.

+# Results

 | $n_{seed}$ | paper | my $n_{qubits}$ | my $k_{qubits}$ | my $d_{HGP}$ | my HGP code |
 |---|---|---|---|---|---|